Distributed-Compute-Labs/dcp-client/README.md

 ```

 ### Additional Functionality
-In addition to exporting the key APIs, when running dcp-client from NodeJS, the following modules are automatically injected into the NodeJS module memo, so that they can be used in `require()` statements:
+In addition to exporting the key APIs, when running dcp-client from Node.js, the following modules are automatically injected into the Node.js module memo, so that they can be used in `require()` statements:

 Module         | Description
 :------------- | :----------------
 dcp/compute    | The Compute API
 dcp/dcp-build  | Object containing version information, etc. of the running bundle
 dcp/cli        | Provides a standard set of DCP CLI options and related utility functions via yargs
 dcp/dcp-events | Provides classes related to cross-platform event emitting
 dcp/dcp-config | The running configuration object (result of merging various options to `init()`)
 dcp/wallet     | The Wallet API